-I (Brad) remember as a child in the ‘80s seeing vivid images of starving kids in Africa on television.
+I (Brad) remember as a child in the ‘80s seeing vivid televised images of starving African kids.
 Grotesque, overwhelming images.

 I can actually recall sitting in my brother’s bedroom watching Ethiopian famine vaulted to a little television screen in central Kentucky, and feeling completely helpless to do anything about it.
 I also remember wondering why God didn’t just fix it.
 Why God didn’t pour out rain over Africa or make some kind of manna appear to end the famine.
 Why God couldn’t figure out how to make suffering stop.